Florida Keys neighborhood’s been flooded for over 40 days

 Another major factor in the disparity between predicted and actual tides: sea levels are already higher than the average used in the NOAA predictions — about 2.2 inches higher, McNoldy calculated.

-South Florida is in for about 2 feet of sea rise by 2060, which will make everyday high tides — and these annual king tides — much higher.
+South Florida is in for about two feet of sea rise by 2060, which will make everyday high tides — and these annual king tides — much higher.

 Comments